En Jeevan Paduthu: Cast

-Kovai Sarala
+Production

+The film began production in August 1986.

 Soundtrack

 The music was composed by Ilaiyaraaja.
-The lyrics were written by Ilaiyaraaja and Panchu Arunachalam.
+The flute portions in the song "Ore Murai Un Dharisanam" were performed by Arunmozhi.

 Reception

 N. Krishnaswamy of The Indian Express wrote, "Though director R. Sundarrajan is on very fragile ground and has to do some skating on thin ice playing the girl-ghost card as the audience sometimes tends to turn ghostbusters with catcalls, it is the humorous line — girl talking away to an invisible ghost to the incomprehension of her friends and these same friends in shivers when things seem suspended in thin air while the ghost is in fact holding them — that saves the day."